kablamo/HTTP-Request-AsCurl/README.md

 # NAME

-HTTP::Request::AsCurl - Generate curl commands from an HTTP::Request object.
+HTTP::Request::AsCurl - Generate a curl command from an HTTP::Request object.

 # SYNOPSIS